Basic Country Sourdough Tartine Bread Recipe

 For this recipe, you’ll need an active fed starter.
 I recommend feeding it at night before bed so that it has enough time to rise overnight and can be used to mix your dough the next morning.
 Just make sure that 12 hours before mixing your bread, you feed your starter.

 For this particular recipe, you’ll want to scoop 2 tablespoons of your starter into a clean jar and then add 200 grams of flour and 200 grams of water.
 Measuring in grams will ensure proper amounts.
 Grams and cups are not interchangeable units.
 I use this kitchen scale when baking and it ensures correct measurements.
 Don’t let the measuring intimidate you!
 Just get yourself an inexpensive scale and you’ll have no issues.
+While I prefer U.S Customary measurments for baking, the true Tartine loaf is measured in grams.

 Ingredients for Country Sourdough Bread